 Some 500 students, one from every IUSD classroom, kindergarten through 6th grade, will have their artwork selected and displayed at Irvine City Hall during the two-week show.

-On Opening Day, the Irvine City Hall Promenade will be transformed into a celebration of the arts with an afternoon filled with multiple creative art activities, balloon artists, live entertainment and complementary refreshments, all in an effort to provide opportunities for young people to explore art and creative expression.
+On Opening Day, the Irvine City Hall Promenade will be transformed into a celebration of the arts with an afternoon filled with multiple creative art activities, balloon artists, live entertainment and complimentary refreshments, all in an effort to provide opportunities for young people to explore art and creative expression.

 In addition, the Assisteens, middle school and high school students volunteering their time for Assistance League, will do such activities with the children as face-painting, arts and crafts.